Are NICER and GW170817 constraints suggesting a compactified scenario for Neutron stars?: Formalism

-The inference framework adopted in this work is based on the methodology developed in \textit{CompactObject}~\citep{Huang_2024rfg}.
-As discussed earlier, the primary goal of this study is to investigate ensembles of equations of state (EoSs) belonging to three different categories: monotonic, non-monotonic, and EoSs featuring a discontinuous PT.
-These ensembles are constrained by recent astrophysical observations within the speed-of-sound parametrisation framework, while simultaneously satisfying CET constraints at low densities and perturbative QCD (pQCD) constraints at high densities.

-We perform a systematic Bayesian analysis of the posterior distributions for each of the three EoS categories using different combinations of neutron star observational constraints.
+\paragraph{Inference Framework} The inference framework adopted in this work is based on the methodology developed in \textit{CompactObject}~\citep{Huang_2024rfg}.
+A systematic Bayesian analysis of the posterior distributions for each of the three EoS categories using different combinations of neutron star observational constraints is performed.
 A pair of parameters characterise each segment: the chemical potential $\mu_i$ and the squared speed of sound $c_{s,i}^2$.
-Consequently, the model contains a total of ten free parameters.
+Consequently, the model contains 10 free parameters.
 These parameters are inferred within a Bayesian inference framework.
 This approach differs from earlier studies (e.g., Ref.~\citep{Altiparmak:2022bke, Annala:2019puf}) in which millions of EoS samples were generated via uniform sampling and subsequently filtered to retain only those satisfying all theoretical and observational constraints.
-As a result, the total number of posterior samples obtained in our analysis is not directly comparable to that obtained using such rejection-sampling methods.
-Unlike rejection-sampling methods, our approach directly explores the posterior distribution, yielding a more efficient and probabilistically rigorous inference of the EoS parameters.
-For each EoS category, our posterior consists of approximately $5 \times 10^3$ samples.
+As a result, the total number of posterior samples obtained in this analysis is not directly comparable to that obtained using such rejection-sampling methods.
+Unlike rejection-sampling methods, our approach directly explores the posterior distribution, yielding more efficient, probabilistically rigorous inference of the EoS parameters.
+For each EoS category, the posterior consists of approximately $5 \times 10^3$ samples.
 These samples are obtained by drawing approximately $2 \times 10^6$ likelihood evaluations during the inference process using the \texttt{UltraNest} nested sampling algorithm \citep{buchner2021ultranestrobustgeneral}.

-In this work, we incorporate constraints from gravitational-wave observations and X-ray pulse-profile modelling through dedicated likelihood functions.
+We incorporate constraints from gravitational-wave observations and X-ray pulse-profile modelling through dedicated likelihood functions.
 These datasets are treated as statistically independent and are evaluated within a Bayesian framework.

 \paragraph{Gravitational-wave likelihood.} Constraints from the binary neutron star merger GW170817 are implemented using publicly available posterior samples of the component masses and tidal deformabilities~\citep{LIGOScientific:2018hze}.
 A kernel density estimation (KDE) technique is employed to reconstruct the joint probability distribution $P(\mathcal{D}_{\mathrm{GW}} \mid m_1, m_2, \Lambda_1, \Lambda_2)$ from the posterior samples.